Chrysler Imperial: 1926–1930

-The car set a transcontinental speed record in the year it was introduced, driving more than 6500 mi in the week.
+The car set a transcontinental speed record in the year it was introduced, driving more than 6500 mi in a week.
 The car was chosen as the pace car for the 1926 Indianapolis 500.
-The model was designated E-80, the 80 being after the "guaranteed" 80 mph all-day cruising speed.
+The model was designated E-80, with "80" representing the "guaranteed" 80 mph all-day cruising speed.
 Acceleration was also brisk, breaking 20 seconds to 60 mph.
 Four-speed manual transmission was added in 1930.
-The attention to luxury and multiple bodystyles was a similar approach to one Mr. Chrysler used as president of the Buick Motor Company, his employer from 1911 to 1919.
+The attention to luxury and multiple body styles was a similar approach to one that Walter Chrysler used as president of the Buick, his employer from 1911 to 1919.
 Chrysler offered a variety of body styles: a two/four-passenger roadster (four passenger if car had the rumble seat), a four-seat coupé, five-passenger sedan and phaeton, and a seven-passenger top-of-the-line limousine.
 The limo had a glass partition between the front and rear passenger compartments.